MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-areas.md

 ---
 title: Azure Landing Zone design areas
-description: Evaluate a set of standard considerations that define all Azure Landing Zones.
+description: Evaluate a set of standard considerations which are used to define all Azure Landing Zones.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 06/15/2020